chatay/refactored_training_1/README.md

-# Demo: Clean Coding Principles in C#
+# Clean Coding Principles in C#

-Code demo for "Clean Coding Principles in C#" for Pluralsight
+At the end of the PluralSight Session, I got the final clear code and making changes on that to make it even better.